YuanL12/yuanl12.github.io/_pages/about.md

 ```

 - **TopologyLayer**
 It will be slow on some large datasets.
-Most functions are/will be implemented in [BATS.py](https://bnels.github.io/BATS.py/#/installation).
+Most functions are/will be implemented by [BATS.py](https://bnels.github.io/BATS.py/#/installation).
 ```
 conda install pytorch=1.1 -c pytorch pip install git+https://github.com/bruel-gabrielsson/TopologyLayer.git